buddhist-uni/buddhist-uni.github.io/_content/canon/bhikkhuni-patimokkha.md

 pages: 154
 ---

-The monastic rules for Theravada Bhikkhunis, prepared in a bilingual English-Pali edition for study and recitation.
+The monastic rules for Theravāda Bhikkhunis, prepared in a bilingual English-Pali edition for study and recitation.